await31/basic-plant-shop/README.md

 # basicplantshop

-This is my First web Project using Java Servet
+This is my first web project using Java Servet